Xyclade/MachineLearning/Readme.md

 And then there are books such as [*Machine Learning for Hackers*](http://shop.oreilly.com/product/0636920018483.do) and [*An Introduction to Statistical Learning with Applications in R*](http://www-bcf.usc.edu/~gareth/ISL/)  who use programming language [R](http://www.r-project.org) for their examples.

-However R is not really a programming language in which one writes programs for everyday use such as is done with for example Java, C#, Scala etc. This is why in this blog, Machine learning will be introduced using [Smile](https://github.com/haifengl/smile), a machine learning library that can be used both in Java and Scala,which are languages that almost every developer has worked with once during their study or career.
+However R is not really a programming language in which one writes programs for everyday use such as is done with for example Java, C#, Scala etc. This is why in this blog, Machine learning will be introduced using [Smile](https://github.com/haifengl/smile), a machine learning library that can be used both in Java and Scala.
+These are languages that almost every developer has worked with once during their study or career.

 Note that in this blog, 'new' definitions are hyperlinked such that if you want, you **can** read more regarding that specific topic, but you are not obliged to do this in order to be able to work through the examples.
 However the section ['The global idea of machine learning'](#the-global-idea-of-machine-learning) helps making things a lot more clear when working through the examples and is advised to be read on beforehand in case you are completely new to Machine Learning.